MinghaoYan/my_site/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm <strong>Minghao Yan (in Chinese: 闫明浩)</strong>, a PhD student in Computer Science at University of Wisconsin–Madison.
+I'm <strong>Minghao Yan (in Chinese: 闫明浩)</strong>, a PhD student in Computer Science at University of Wisconsin–Madison working with Prof.<a href="https://shivaram.org/"> Shivaram Venkataraman</a>.
 I obtained my B.S.
 (Summa Cum Laude) and M.S. degrees from Rice University in 2021 and 2022, respectively.

-At Rice, I was fortunate to have worked with Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a> on using data structure techniques to accelerate DNA sequence querying and large neural network training.
-I am broadly interested in buidling systems for large scale machine learning tasks.
+At Rice, I was fortunate to have worked with Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a> on using data structure techniques to accelerate large-scale distributed neural network training and DNA sequence query.
+I am broadly interested in buidling systems for deep learning workloads.

-Email: minghao dot yan at wisc dot edu
+Email: myan at cs dot wisc dot edu

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" >}}CV{{< /staticref >}}.